oroinc/documentation/platform/bundles/ScopeBundle/index.rst

 OroScopeBundle enables developers to establish a relation between scopes and other application data, then calculate current scopes at runtime at any point of the application flow and obtain authorized data for the scope.

-.. comment:: For working example of using scopes in Oro application, please check out the VisibilityBundle and AccountBundle code.
+.. comment: For working example of using scopes in Oro application, please check out the VisibilityBundle and AccountBundle code.

 Related Documentation
 ---------------------